MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/azip-integration.md

 3. Under governance actions for the relevant app to **Apply a classification label** and then select the label type.

    ![Apply label](./media/aip-gov-action.png)

+> [!NOTE]
+> The ability to automatically apply an Azure Information Protection label through file policy is a powerful capability.
+To protect customers from mistakenly applying a label to a large number of files, as a safety precaution there is a daily limit of 100 **Apply label** actions per tenant.
+After the daily limit is reached, the apply label action pauses temporarily and continues automatically the next day (after 12:00 UTC).
+To raise the limit for your tenant, [contact Cloud App Security Support](mailto:cascoresupport@microsoft.com).

 ### Control file exposure